+Hi guys!
 This weekend, my sister-in-law came to see us with her family.
-After visiting the Märchengarten in Ludwigsburg (for more information about this place, check out my post from 2013) and the Eselsmühle (to learn more, check out my post from 2015) they had one more “must do” on their list: the famous Fernsehturm (TV-Tower) of Stuttgart.
-As some of you guys know, the tower was closed for a while due to fire safety improvements but it opened its gates again just a few weeks ago.
-I was very excited to be able to go to the top of the tower again!
+After visiting the Märchengarten in Ludwigsburg (for more information about this place, check out my post from 2013) and the Eselsmühle (to learn more, check out my post from 2015) they had one more “must do” on their list: the famous TV-Tower Stuttgart.

-Today, we took the U-Bahn to Ruhbank and walked the few meters to the entrance.
+Today, we took the U-Bahn to Ruhbank and walked the few meters to the entrance of TV-Tower Stuttgart.

-Let me share some fun facts with you before we enter the tower:
+Let me share some fun facts with you before we enter TV-Tower Stuttgart:

 - it is 217 meters/710 feet high